k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

-NTT -> Apply data transformations using the following available objects:
+Apply data transformations using the following available objects:

 - Functions
 - Translations